rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 HPC-Ranking of Big Sparse Outranking Digraphs
 =============================================

 Following from the separability property of the *q*-tiles sorting of each action into each *q*-tiles class, the *q*-sorting algorithm may be safely split into as much threads as are multiple processing cores available in parallel.
-Furthermore, the ranking procedure being local to each diagonal component, these procedures may as well be safely processed in parallel threads on each component restricted outrankingdigraph.
+Furthermore, the ranking procedure being local to each diagonal component, these procedures may as well be safely processed in parallel threads on each component restricted outranking digraph.
 Below some examples on different types of computers.

 .. contents::
    :depth: 1